Arcadia-Science/nextflow-template-repository/README.md

 - Add a one-line description of your pipeline, then click "Create repository from template".
 - Make sure to check "Include all branches".
 This will make following the `nf-core` guidelines easier.

 Once created, your new repository will execute a GitHub Actions workflow that uses cookiecutter to rewrite the repository to the desired state.
 This may take 30 seconds or so.
+Once the action is done, please rename the `github` directory to `.github`.
+This is a short-term hack to circumvent GitHub action permission issues.